 Medicare and Medicaid are government-funded health care programs that offer coverage for different groups of people.
 Medicare assists senior citizens, and Medicaid aids low-income families and children.

 Medicare offers care to people over the age of 65.
 Within the Medicare program, there are many types of coverage including types A, B, C, D, and supplemental coverage plans.
-There are also four types of Medicare Savings Programs in New York that you may qualify for:
+There are also four types of Medicare Savings Programs in New York, and this is the minimum income limi:

 New York has a program called Medicaid for residents who cannot afford medical coverage.
 These are the state's Medicaid financial requirements:

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.